PhD Courses in Denmark

 1) write an abstract that describes their research project and their main research question (wonder), and

-2) to list at least 5 questions that have come up while readings the mandatory literature of this course.
+2) to list at least 5 questions that have come up while reading the mandatory literature of this course.

-For inquiries regarding registration, cancellation or waiting list, please contact the PhD administration, aauphd@adm.aau.dk
+For inquiries regarding registration, cancellation or waiting list, please contact the PhD administration at aauphd@adm.aau.dk When contacting us please state the course title and course period.
+Thank you.

 Key literature: